Enquil/rtr_v5/README.md

 * User Settings, HIGH
   * Change email, password etc.
 * Drafts, this enables more longform posts, for which im aiming at
+* Automated excerpts if user leaves it blank